helidon-io/helidon/etc/javadoc/README.md

 2. Add a new `<offlineLink>` to the javadoc plugin configuration.
 It should reference the property you just created in step 1 for the link `<url>`.
-The `<location>` is this directory (using a convenient property) followed by the short name you used after the suffix for the property defined in step #1.
+The `<location>` is this directory (using a convenient property) followed by the short name you used after the prefix for the property defined in step #1.
 Following this naming convention is important!
 For example:
    ```
                             <offlineLink>